 Roofs and Ledges

 For safety reasons, students are not allowed on the roofs or ledges at any time.
+Any student found to be in violation of this policy is subject to sanctions up to and including removal from University Housing.

 The selling of goods or memberships in the Residence Halls is not permitted.
 Permission is never given to any campus group or business to solicit door-to-door.
 Residents should notify a staff member if they observe people soliciting door-to-door.
 Student organizations wishing to sell goods in the Residence Halls must obtain prior written permission from Housing and Residence Life.